d-e-s-o/cargo/src/doc/src/reference/environment-variables.md

   checkouts of crates.
 By default these are stored under `$HOME/.cargo`, but this variable overrides the location of this directory.
 Once a crate is cached it is not removed by the clean command.
+* `CARGO_TARGET_DIR_PREFIX` — Prefix to the location where to place all generated artifacts.
+The current working directory will be appended to this prefix to form the final path for generated artifacts.
+Note that `CARGO_TARGET_DIR`, if set, takes precedence over this variable.
 * `CARGO_TARGET_DIR` — Location of where to place all generated artifacts, relative to the current working directory.
+This variable supersedes the behavior of `CARGO_TARGET_DIR_PREFIX`.
 * `RUSTC` — Instead of running `rustc`, Cargo will execute this specified compiler instead.
 * `RUSTC_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this